The Importance of Book Title

 I have ongoing research and brainstorming for my manuscripts titles.
 If I find anything new, I will add it to this post.
 If you have an idea, please let me know in the comments.
 Your help may rescue a title-less manuscript!

-On the 1st of October, I will publish the first newsletter.
-If you haven’t subscribed so far and you’d like to receive it, please subscribe here.
+At beginning of each quarter, I publish a newsletter.
+If you haven’t subscribed so far and you’d like to receive it, please subscribe